 Well, we believe an effective team is a team that performs well and contributes to the overall success of the company.
 Such teams should also provide every team member with an environment where they can do their best work, develop, and feel a sense of belonging and pride.

 Culture Amp created Team Effectiveness to help organizations nurture teams.
-Team Effectiveness assesses the essential factors of effective teams, including psychological safety, interpersonal sensitivity, and dependability.
+Team Effectiveness assesses the essential factors of effective teams, such as:

 Three ways to build the foundation for an effective team

 The best exercises for building psychological safety and interpersonal sensitivity are those that increase trust between team members.
 Activities focusing on building emotional intelligence – particularly self-awareness and awareness of others – are a great place to start.
 A group discussion exploring team preferences and styles can be of great value.
 Understanding your preferred ways of working and how they might differ from your teammates is incredibly helpful in building understanding and empathy.

 Each team member answers the questions in a group, and others simply listen (or take notes if they like).

 - When (and how) do you prefer to give and receive feedback?

 - What is your preferred method of communication?

 - What time of day do you feel most productive?

 For more tips, Amy Edmondson has an excellent TEDx talk covering how to build a psychologically safe workplace.